mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 step process.
 First, a `reduce_by_key` gets us run lengths, then an `exclusive_scan` builds start offsets.
 The reduction returns the count of regions to the CPU, which is a second synchronization barrier.

+If the case equivalence optimization is enabled, discussed below, we build the zero and free sets for every active region with `buildZerosAndFrees`.
+The actual code is somewhat complicated, with a reduction fused with a few transforms to build the zero set, a simpler transform to build the free set, and a zipped transform to combine the sets and adjust free based on zero.
+The sets are represented by bit fields, each bit set representing a color present.

 Next, $R$ is sorted by region length in order to facilitate better grouping by work size later.
 At this point the region lengths are returned to the CPU for a third synchronization barrier, and a larger data transfer, though still small in the grand scheme of things.